This article contains the best books on body language with a short introduction.

 Coming in at 402 pages, this book is a large volume that covers a lot of body language and talks about other signals like makeup, weak handshakes and body language attributes belonging to each gender.

-The only way to learn body language is by practicing and observing body language.
+The best way to learn body language is by practicing and observing body language, with the background of theory accessed via study and practice.

 Books can help you understand basic body language cues, but each individual is as unique as their fingerprints and their tells are unique as well.